Sanity check

 A sanity check or sanity test is a basic test to quickly evaluate whether a claim or the result of a calculation can possibly be true.
 It is a simple check to see if the produced material is rational (that the material's creator was thinking rationally, applying sanity).
 The point of a sanity test is to rule out certain classes of obviously false results, not to catch every possible error.
 A rule-of-thumb or back-of-the-envelope calculation may be checked to perform the test.
 The advantage of performing an initial sanity test is that of speedily evaluating basic function.

-In arithmetic, for example, when multiplying by 9, using the divisibility rule for 9 to verify that the sum of digits of the result is divisible by 9 is a sanity test—it will not catch every multiplication error, however it's a quick and simple method to discover many possible errors.
+In arithmetic, for example, when multiplying by 9, using the divisibility rule for 9 to verify that the sum of digits of the result is divisible by 9 is a sanity test—it will not catch every multiplication error, but is a quick and simple method to discover many possible errors.

 In computer science, a sanity test is a very brief run-through of the functionality of a computer program, system, calculation, or other analysis, to assure that part of the system or methodology works roughly as expected.
 This is often prior to a more exhaustive round of testing.